The Bottled Water Lie: Less Regulated Than Tap Water and 1,000x More Expensive

 A Third of All Bottled Water Is Filtered Tap Water

-Here is the detail that tends to land hardest: a significant proportion of bottled water — estimates consistently put it at around one third — is municipal tap water that has been filtered and repackaged.
-Major brands including Aquafina (PepsiCo) and Dasani (Coca-Cola) have publicly acknowledged that their source water is municipal supply.
-It is tap water, run through additional filtration, put in a plastic bottle, and sold at a markup of anywhere from 300 to 1,000 times the cost of tap water.
+Approximately one third of bottled water is municipal tap water that has been filtered and repackaged.
+Aquafina (PepsiCo) and Dasani (Coca-Cola) have publicly acknowledged their source water is municipal supply.
+It is tap water, run through additional filtration, put in a plastic bottle, and sold at a markup of 300–1,000x the cost of tap water.
+The filtration removes chlorine taste and some contaminants — but doesn’t address microplastics.
+The plastic bottle itself introduces a new source of them.

 The Microplastics Problem in Bottled Water